Four engine military maritime reconnaissance, patrol and anti-submarine aircraft

 Notes from a Former French Navy Pilot of 566

 Over the last couple of years, I’ve been privileged to have exchanged emails with a former pilot of 566.
 I asked him to have a look over the Neptune information we had written here for his comments.
 Rather than change anything, since for example the Neptune flight manual leaves the choice of starting the jets for landing as an optional step, I thought I’d post his comments here for more accurate information.
-At the end of the comments, there is a video from Youtube of one of his adventures post Neptunes when he was flying helicopters and a tug-boat decided to put its mast through his tail rotor in the middle of the Atlantic (he was not amused).

 NO, we did not open the jet doors for normal landings with normally operating reciprocating engines for two main reasons :